 - Easy to use and easy to install.

-- Multi-lingual, English, Brazil, Finnish and French, more to come
+- Multi-lingual, English, Brazil, Finnish, French, German and Russian.
+More to come.

 - Optional file backup before encryption